EXPEDIA AND ORBITZ DEAL ANOTHER BLOW TO FLORIDA COUNTIES

 Scenario 2: Using the same example, an OTC purchases the same room from the hotel for $80.
 At a 13% rate, it pays tax of $10.40, for a total cost of $90.40.
 The OTC then charges the customer the same $100, which includes a reimbursement for the $10.40 in tax and a $9.60 profit.
 On virtually the same transaction the state and local government collects $10.40 instead of the $13

 While the small difference on a per room basis seems insignificant, the issue has put millions of dollars in tax revenue in jeopardy for the counties.
 In this case, the judge ruled in favor of the OTC's and stated the TDT is not due on the differential.

-This case marks an important victory for the OTC's because this marks the second case in a row that came down in favor of the OTC's.
-Further, in a large tourist market like Orange County the tax at issue was likely substantial.
-On the losing side this year, Palm Beach County settled with the OTC's for around $1.9 million in Tourist Development Tax in February.
-For a more in depth analysis of the Palm Beach County settlement, please click on the link at the end of this article.
+Like the cases in Leon and Orange County, this case marks an important victory for the OTC's because this marks the third consecutive victory that came down in favor of the OTC's.
+Perhaps, the recent direction of the courts will force the Legislature's hand and a law will be enacted to eliminate the current state of ambiguity.
 It will be interesting to follow these cases as at least one of the cases will likely be appealed.
 Until the Legislature acts, the only thing certain is that the law is largely uncertain in this area state and local tax law.

 About the author: Mr. Donnini is a Florida Attorney and an associate in the law firm Moffa, Gainor, & Sutton, PA, in Fort Lauderdale, Florida.
 Mr. Donnini's primary practice is Florida tax controversy.
 Mr. Donnini worked as an accountant for a public REIT prior going to law school and is currently pursuing his LL.M. in Taxation at NYU.
 If you have any questions please do not hesitate to contact the firm by phone or email via the links at the top of the page.